Download the free Kindle app and start reading Kindle books instantly on your smartphone, tablet, or computer - no Kindle device required.

 "...Well researched, beautifully written.
 If you like the Maisie Dobbs novels you will love this.
 Sentimental but not maudlin...."
 Read more

-Customers find the book engaging and entertaining.
-They say the storylines keep their interest throughout.
+Customers find the book engaging, with one mentioning it kept their interest throughout.

 "...He brings things together so nicely and keeps the reader’s attention...."
 Read more